How to Speak Portuguese in 4 Simple Steps

 Below are four apps you can try to get started.

-Babbel is another subscription-based service that offers Portuguese lessons.
+Babbel is a subscription-based service that offers Portuguese lessons.
 The app focuses on all aspects of language learning: reading, speaking, listening and writing.
 New courses are added each month and are organized according to topics and themes.

 Duolingo is a free option that’s quite popular with beginners.
 The app’s games are designed to help learners progressively develop their basic vocabulary and grammar skills, so it’s a good option if you’re just starting out and want to quickly learn new words and phrases.